Low-impact production

 Material consumption and circularity

-A large proportion of our scope 3 emissions is found in the life cycle of purchased goods, noticeable in our consumption of metals such as steel, cast iron and bronze-alloys.
-Our goal is to measure and increase the fraction of recycled content in our input materials, in order to support the development of a more circular economy and lower the footprint of our products.
+A large proportion of our Scope 3 emissions is found in the life cycle of purchased goods, noticeable in our consumption of metals such as steel, cast iron and bronze alloys.
+Our goal is to measure and increase the fraction of recycled content in our input materials to support the development of a more circular economy and lower the footprint of our products.
 A parallel goal is to use less materials by increasing resource efficiency.
-Our emissions from purchased goods amounted to 10227 tCO2e in 2023.
+Our emissions from purchased goods amounted to 15,314.8 tCO2e in 2024, an increase of 5,087.6 tCO2e compared to 2023.

 Waste